OpenTPCast/Docs/guides/PREPAREIMAGE.md

 ## Flashing a stock Raspbian Stretch image to MicroSD card
 1. Connect the MicroSD card to your computer using a MicroSD card reader.
 1. Launch Win32 Disk Imager.
-1. In the "Image File" field, select the Raspbian Stretch Lite image file.
+1. In the `Image File` field, select the Raspbian Stretch Lite image file.
-1. Select the MicroSD drive from the Device drop down list.
+1. Select the MicroSD drive from the `Device` drop down list.
-1. Click "Write" to flash the image to your MicroSD card.
+1. Click `Write` to flash the image to your MicroSD card.
-1. In Windows Explorer, navigate to the MicroSD card's boot partition, and create an empty file called "ssh".
+1. In Windows Explorer, navigate to the MicroSD card's boot partition, and create an empty file called `ssh`.

 ## Upgrading the Raspbian Stretch image to OpenTPCast
 1. Insert the Raspbian Stretch flashed MicroSD card into the TPCast power box.